SMTG-Bham/ShakeNBreak/docs/Generation.rst

 =======================================

-Once the input files have been generated, we can submit the geometry optimisations for a single or all defects using the ``snb-run`` command.
+Once the input files have been generated, we can submit the geometry optimisations for a single or all defects using the ``snb-run`` command:
-To submit all defects present in the current directory:

 .. code:: bash

-    $ snb-run -a
+    $ snb-run

+If ``snb-run`` is run in the top-level directory (i.e. the directory containing the defect folders), it will loop through all defect folders present and attempt to submit the distortion calculations for each.
+Alternatively, it can be run within a single defect folder to just submit the calculations for that defect.

 This assumes the ``SGE`` queuing system (i.e. ``qsub`` = job submission command) for the HPC and a job script name of ``job`` by default, but again can be controlled with the ``--submit-command`` and ``--job-script`` flags